claudiu725/eurobot-ros/README.md

-# eurobot-ros2
+# eurobot-ros
-ROS2 source code for the Eurobot contest - team Vision from Romania
+ROS source code for the Eurobot 2020 contest - team Vision from Romania